6 Outside Sources for Concrete Moisture

 3. Inadequate Grade

 Natural moisture runoff from rain, snow, sprinklers, and more can be exacerbated if the grade next to the structure slopes towards the building instead of directing that moisture away from the building.
 Even suspended concrete systems can be affected if moisture is able to wick up through the materials in contact with the moisture at grade level.
-Extra measures like zero-permeable vapor barriers, external sealants, drainage systems, sump pumps or landscaping should be considered if the grade is contributing to moisture problems.
+Extra measures like low-permeable vapor retarders, external sealants, drainage systems, sump pumps or landscaping should be considered if the grade is contributing to moisture problems.

 Foundation Drain Pipe